 Q&A with Peter Gearin: Crossing to the ‘dark side’

-I’m a writer and editor with years of experience as a newsroom leader, mainly at The Sydney Morning Herald.
+I’m a writer and editor with years of experience as a newsroom leader, mainly at the SMH.
 As a consultant specialising in brand newsrooms, I use my experience to help corporate teams organise their content and produce stories and visuals that appeal to defined audiences.

 What mantra are you living by this year?